brentgroves/repsys/development/status/weekly/2024/week25.md

 - Intermediate step in the report system to ensure we can always run the TB.
 - The MI is backed up to a local drive and SQL server currently runs from a dockerfile.

-## Mach2 Linamar PKI

-- Now #1 priority
-- Ask please give notice if any plans to shutdown Azure MI in the near future.

 ## **[Reporting System IP Request](../../report_system/r620s.md)**

 - 12 for r620s